 American Airlines and US Airways will merge and give birth to the largest airline

-Here, after many months of negotiations and rumors, AMR Corporation (OTCQB: AAMRQ), parent of American Airlines, and US Airways Group (NYSE: LCC) announced the merger on a loving day - February 14.
-The capitalization will be about 11 billion and will give birth to the largest airline in the world - the new American Airlines.
-The merger announcement came shortly after American Airlines has announced its rebranding, which foreshadowed the union of the two major US airlines.
+Here, after many months of negotiations and rumors, AMR Corporation (OTCQB: AAMRQ), the parent company of American Airlines, and US Airways Group (NYSE: LCC) announced the merger on a day full of love - February 14.
+The capitalization will be about $ 11 billion and will give rise to the largest airline in the world - the new American Airlines.
+The announcement of the merger came shortly after American Airlines has announced its rebranding, which foreshadowed the union of the two major US airlines.

-The new airline will be led by Doug Parker, the current US Airways CEO, and Tom Horton, the current American Airlines CEO, will retire on 2014 and receive 19,875,000 dollars.
-Half of the amount will be in cash and the other in shares of the new American.
-The board will have 12 members (three representatives of American Airlines, including Tom Horton, four representatives of US Airways, including Doug Parker and five representatives of AMR).
-11 will remain after Horton's retirement.
-AMR creditors will own 72% of the shares of the new company, and those of US Airways the rest of 28% of the shares.
-The merger process will not take place overnight, and in the next period will be subject to an analysis by the US Department of Justice.
+The new airline will be led by Doug Parker, the current CEO of US Airways, and Tom Horton, the current CEO of American Airlines, will retire in 2014 and receive $ 19,875,000.
+Half of the amount will be in cash, and the other in shares in the new American.
+The board will have 12 members (three American Airlines representatives, including Tom Horton, four US Airways representatives, including Doug Parker, and five AMR representatives).
+There will be 11 left after Horton's retirement.
+AMR's creditors will hold 72% of the new company's shares, and those of US Airways the remaining 28% of the shares.
+The merger will not take place overnight, and in the next period will be subject to analysis by the US Department of Justice.
 The new carrier will be based in Dallas-Fort Worth.

 American Airlines fleet - over 950 aircraft